 Economic activity in the manufacturing sector expanded in May, and the overall economy grew for the 121st consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of June 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read MIQ in the news, regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the June 2018 logistics link.
+During the month of May 2019, MIQ was involved in a number of events throughout the logistics industry.
+Read industry updates, regulatory updates, and services offered by MIQ, in the May 2019 logistics link.

 On May 30, 2019, in an effort to further address illegal immigration from Mexico, the White House announced that a 5 percent tariff will be imposed on goods from Mexico effective June 10, 2019.
 This action is being taken under the International Emergency Economic Powers Act of 1977.
 Per the announcement, the tariffs will be increased pursuant to the following schedule if Mexico does not take sufficient steps to stop illegal immigration:

 The International Longshore and Warehouse Union (ILWU) Canada posted on Sunday, May 26, 2019, they would take limited and targeted job action on Monday morning, May 27, 2019, at the Global Container Terminals, GCT Deltaport (Delta) and GCT Vanterm (Vancouver).
 The ILWU did not move forward with a full-scale strike, however, an overtime ban at the GCT Deltaport and GCT Vanterm was initiated.
 The ILWU Canada President, Rob Ashton, advised all ports would remain open and no picket lines would go up as contract talks continue.
 Please refer to the ILWU press release: https://ilwu.ca/ilwu-canada-press-release-may-26-2019/.